-Listen to the music while looking at this piano reduction, or you may prefer to look at the full score.
+If you are in a sonata group (sign up on Blackboard), you will be analyzing either the 1st or the 4th movement of Schubert’s Tragic Symphony.
+You may prefer to look at the full score rather than the piano transcription.
 In either case, listen to the Vienna Phil performing this symphony.
 Movement I is at the beginning of course; Movement IV begins at the timestamp 23:54.

 - How does Schubert play with the hypermeter throughout this movement?